MicrosoftDocs/Viva/Viva/insights/personal/Overview/plans-environments.md

 ## Language support

-Personal insights in Viva Insights and MyAnalytics are available in most of the same languages as Microsoft 365.
+Personal insights in Viva Insights are available in most of the same languages as Microsoft 365.
 See [What languages is Office available in](https://support.office.com/article/what-languages-is-office-available-in-26d30382-9fba-45dd-bf55-02ab03e2a7ec).

 See [Briefing languages](../briefing/be-languages.md) to see what's supported for Briefing emails and [Advanced insights language support](../../overview/supported-languages.md) for what's supported for advanced insights.